 Yes, it made the apartment incredibly hot.
 No, I don't regret making it.
 For a summery something that requires less heat, may I suggest whipping up some of this; swap the fruits for whatever's in season.

-You have read this article cherries / food with the title cherries + dough..
-You can bookmark this page URL http://newbieny.blogspot.com/2013/07/cherries-dough.html.
+with the title cherries + dough..
+You can bookmark this page URL https://newbieny.blogspot.com/2013/07/cherries-dough.html.
 Thanks!

 No comment for "cherries + dough."